 G127 Stone Building

 Dr. Andrews-Larson has taught a wide variety of mathematics and education courses in university and community college settings.
-These include math content courses (e.g. remedial algebra, college algebra, trigonometry, calculus, linear algebra) and courses for primary and secondary mathematics and science pre-service teachers (e.g. elementary math methods, field experiences, educational psychology).
+These include math content courses (e.g. Pre-algebra, College Algebra, Math for Liberal Arts, Business Calculus, Engineering Calculus I and II, Linear Algebra, Functions & Modeling), courses for primary and secondary mathematics and science pre-service teachers (e.g. Elementary Math Methods, Field Experiences for Elementary Math and Science, Number Systems in Elementary Mathematics, Mathematics for Middle Grades, Educational Psychology, Knowing and Learning, Project-Based Instruction), and graduate courses in education (e.g. Mathematics Teacher Education, Mathematics Learning & Teaching).
 She was the recipient of the Florence Black Excellence in Teaching Award, awarded by the University of Kansas Department of Mathematics in 2004.

-Dr. Andrews-Larson’s training included a post-doctoral research fellowship in Vanderbilt University’s Peabody School of Education.
-She earned her undergraduate and master’s degrees in mathematics from the University of Kansas, and her Ph.D. in Mathematics Education and Learning Sciences from Indiana University.
+Dr. Andrews-Larson was trained as a post-doctoral research fellow funded by the Institute of Education Sciences in Vanderbilt University’s Peabody School of Education.
+She earned her undergraduate and master’s degrees in mathematics from the University of Kansas, and her Ph.D. in Curriculum & Instruction: Mathematics Education and Educational Psychology: Learning Sciences from Indiana University.